dnl-gentile/yt-no-distractions-ext/README.md

 # YouTube No Distractions

+> **A distraction-free YouTube experience: no homepage noise, no recommendations, no comments — just the video you want.**

 A Chrome extension that transforms YouTube into a distraction-free viewing experience by removing recommendations, comments, and other distracting elements.

+## 💭 Why I Built This

+I built this extension because YouTube became too overwhelming.
+Many times I found myself opening YouTube and clicking on almost all the recommended videos in new tabs, ending up with thousands of tabs open with videos I felt I "had to watch."
+Sometimes I'd watch them at 3x speed just to finish them because I felt they were important somehow, and I didn't want to miss anything.

+I didn't want that anymore.
+I wanted to go on YouTube, search for what I was actually looking for, watch it, and move on — without the endless rabbit hole of recommendations, trending videos, shorts, and comments pulling me in different directions.

+This tool makes YouTube calm again.
+It's for anyone who wants to use YouTube intentionally, not compulsively.

 ## 🎯 Purpose